Magnesium is one of the most underrated minerals in our body.

 High risk of osteoporosis

-Magnesium is key for controlling calcium, and together these two minerals make sure your bone density is at high level.
+Magnesium is key for controlling calcium, and together these two minerals make sure your bone density is at the high level.

 Good bone density is key for preventing osteoporosis and make you safe from bone fractures.
 If you didn’t know, 60% of all magnesium in your body is stored in the bones.